abumq/licensepp/README.md

 ./license-manager --validate license.file [--signature <signature>]
 ```

+The validate checks for the following things:

+ - The license was issued by authorised license issuing authority
+ - License has been tampered with
+ - The license is still valid
+ - In case of signed license, the signature is valid

 ## License Format
 Licenses generated using License++ are base64 encoded JSON.
 They look like as follows: